THE ORIGINAL FORMULA FOR FAST IS BACK

 PIONEERING DISC-BRAKE TECHNOLOGY

 Despite instant success at Le Mans with the drum brake-equipped 1951 C-type, a braking system more resistant to fade was clearly required for racing at increased speed and distance.
-During the winter months of 1951 and 1952, pioneering disc brake development with Dunlop began in earnest.
+During the winter months of 1951 and 1952, pioneering disc brake development with Dunlop began to advance.

 THE CHEQUERED FLAG